microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient
 ```

-If you want to retrieve a specific Resource instance, you could narrow your search with the `_id` search parameter:
+If you want to retrieve a specific Patient Resource instance, you could narrow your search with the `_id` search parameter:

 ```azurecli
 GET {{FHIR_URL}}/Patient?_id=123